kbond/filesystem/README.md

             # Extra global adapter filesystem config
             config:               []

-            # Lazily load the filesystem when the first call occurs (requires Symfony 6.2+)
+            # Lazily load the filesystem when the first call occurs
-            lazy:                 true/false # if symfony/var-exporter 6.2+ is installed, true, false otherwise
+            lazy:                 true

             # Public URL generator for this filesystem
             public_url: